asierberra/asierberra.github.io/_posts/2019-06-16-the-world-is-gonna-change....md

 So the only realistic path for hope is **technology**.
 Ideally, we start focusing all of our resources into reducing emissions.
 No more useless economy (like cosmetics or tourism); it is a war-effort against emissions.
 We must develop technology to reduce them at all cost, in all fronts.
 Nuclear, storage, solar, recycling, new manufacturing, ...

 And above all, new consumers and new lifestyles.
+Means of transport  currently causes inevitable emissions, so there will be much fewer transportation while it relies on emissions (like planes).
+Manufacturing means emissions, so there will be much less careless consumism.
+We will have to get used to having less, moving less.
+We will have to forget our golden consumerism times and accept the new reality of austerity.

 But we consumers and free-markets are currently responding too slowly, so if something is to happen, then it will have to be imposed: radical